Sakiko Fukuda-Parr, Chair

 Sakiko is a citizen of Japan and grew up in Tokyo, Washington D.C., London and Manila.
 She is married to Francis Parr, and lives in New York with their two children.

 Tim Hubbard is Professor of Bioinformatics and Head of Department of Medical and Molecular Genetics at King’s College London and is Director of Bioinformatics for King’s Health Partners/King’s College London.
-He is also Head of Genome Analysis at Genomics England, the company established by the UK government to help deliver the 100,000 Genome Project, which aims to mainstream the use of whole genome sequence analysis for treatment in the UK National Health Service (NHS).
+He is also Head of Genome Analysis at Genomics England, the company established by the UK government to help deliver the 100,000 Genome Project, which has led to the mainstreaming of whole genome sequence analysis for treatment in the UK National Health Service (NHS).
+He is also an Associate Director of Health Data Research UK, leading on Trusted Research Environments that enable research analysis of healthcare data that protect privacy by not distributing data.
 Until 2013 he served as Head of Informatics at The Wellcome Trust Sanger Institute in Cambridge, UK where he was one of the organisers of the sequencing of the human genome.
 He was responsible for the informatics division of the institute, which was at the vanguard of providing analysis and access to genome and genetic data, particularly of humans.
 In 1999 he co-founded the Ensembl genome annotation project, which is still one the world’s leading database and access points for the human genome sequence.
 The Sanger Institute was responsible for determining a third of the human genome sequence and with the Wellcome Trust led the policy of immediate release of sequence data into the public domain.

 Following the controversy surrounding the ownership and access to the human genome sequence, he has become a leading advocate of the benefits of open access and open data release for science and society as a whole.
 He was a member of the OECD working group on ‘Issues of Access to Publicly Funded Research Data’ and has been a long standing member of a number of UK advisory boards related to information access, including Europe PMC (Europe PubMedCentral) a repository for open access publications and the UK Expert Advisory Board on Data Access (EAGDA).
 He is actively involved in government, NGO and industry discussions regarding intellectual property, innovation and public health.
 He received his BA from Cambridge University (UK), and PhD from Birkbeck College, University of London (UK).

-Rohit Malpani currently works as a Special Advisor for the Initiative for Medicines, Access and Knowledge, and is basedi in Paris.
+Rohit Malpani is an independent consultant working with non-governmental organisations, foundations, and UN agencies, and is also a Board Member (representing non-governmental organisations) for Unitaid.
 Previously, he was the Director of Policy and Analysis at Médecins sans Frontières’ (MSF) Access Campaign.
-Prior to this Mr. Malpani was a Special Advisor at the Policy and Campaigns Unit for international development and humanitarian agency Oxfam, where he managed Oxfam’s access to medicines campaign.
-He has also worked as a human rights advisor to the World Health Organization and the International Labor Organization, and also with local civil society groups in Thailand and Argentina.
+Prior to this Mr. Malpani was a Special Advisor at Oxfam.
+He has also worked as a human rights advisor to the World Health Organization and the International Labor Organization, and with civil society groups in Thailand and Argentina.
 Mr. Malpani began his legal career as an intellectual property attorney with the law firm of Wilson, Sonsini, Goodrich and Rosati.
 He has a Doctorate of Jurisprudence from the New York University School of Law and a Bachelor of Arts from Rice University.

 Until 2017, Eric Sawyer worked as Civil Society Partnership Advisor at UNAIDS, the primary policy and programmatic secretariat for the United Nations’ HIV programs.
 Sawyer is a long time AIDS activist who co-founded ACT UP (AIDS Coalition to Unleash Power) in New York in 1987.